bronteee/machine-learning-projects/mlprojects/project2/README.md

 For more details, visit [this plotly page for displaying figures in Python](https://plotly.com/python/renderers/).

+The PDF report for this project is created from README.md using

+    pandoc README.md -o project2_report.pdf "-fmarkdown-implicit_figures -o"
+    --from=markdown -V geometry:margin=.8in --toc --highlight-style=espresso

 ## Introduction
 One of the most important applications of machine learning is in medical research where it becomes extremely helpful to predict clinical outcomes based on test results and measurements.